Wellbeing HUB - Warwick Independent Schools Foundation

 A boy meets with his Form Tutor every day and this gives an opportunity for difficulties to be discussed and achievement to be celebrated.
 Tutors are well-supported by the Heads and Assistant Heads of Section who provide oversight and guidance in each Section.

 Beyond this, there are numerous other people who are responsible for the care and well-being of the boys.
-We are fortunate to have the services of two School Counsellors who are here for most of the week; the Medical Centre provides expert support, and, at the heart of the school, is the Chapel, which the boys visit once a week for an act of worship and which is open to them at all other times.
+We are fortunate to have a School Counsellor who is here for most of the week; the Medical Centre provides expert support, and, at the heart of the school, is the Chapel, which the boys visit once a week.

 Pastoral care is integral to all we do at Warwick School.
 Happy boys thrive and strong pastoral foundations enable the boys to aim high in all other areas of school life.